darklife/darkriscv/README.md

 This means that when comparing with the *picorv32* running at 150MHz and with 3 clocks per instruction, the *darkriscv* at 75MHz and 1 clock per instruction is 50% faster.
+Also, it is faster than the TG68 and probably can run side by side with a 80MHz coldfire when running from a blockram or a cache.

-Unfortunately, I had a small problem with the load instruction: the 1 stage execution needs faster external memory!
+Unfortunately, I had a small problem with the load instruction: the 2 stage execution needs faster external memory!
 This is not a problem for my early RISC processors, which used small and faster LUT-based memories, but in the case of *darkriscv* the proposal was a more flexible design, in a way is